Wedge80

 Installation

-To install Wedge80, after inserting the disk containing the program, you can proceed in the following ways:
+To install Wedge80, after inserting the disk containing the program, simply load and run one of the two versions with the following commands:

 or: